stefanofa/awesome/README.md

 *   [aaif-goose/goose](https://github.com/aaif-goose/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work based on what you do.
+24/7 local screen & mic recording for the superintelligence era

 *   [tw93/Kaku](https://github.com/tw93/Kaku) - 🎃 A fast, out-of-the-box terminal built for AI coding.